 Plastic- and toxic-free feminine hygiene products

-The healthiest feminine hygiene product options are those that are made from organic, toxin-free materials, utilize minimal packaging, result in a minimal amount of waste, and can be reused more than once.
+The healthiest feminine hygiene product options are those that are made from organic, toxin-free materials, utilize minimal packaging, resulting in a minimal amount of waste, and can be reused more than once.
 Do such products exist?
 Yes!
 Here are some of your options-and with a cautionary note.
 Manufacturers may change their product lines at any time-sometimes to the good and other times, not–so it’s a good idea to periodically check the labels, website, and customer service line to ensure you are buying the safe products you want.

 Reusable pads.
 The majority of reusable menstrual pads are made from undyed cotton (typically organic) and flannel and contain no additives, but recently new materials, bamboo and banana fiber, have been added to the product line.
 Some brands may contain polyurethane laminate in the pad’s layers, so check out the ingredient panel or contact the manufacturer.